 The Ainu languages have three dialects.
 Two languages, Sakhalin Ainu and Kuril Ainu are already extinct.
 Only the Hokkaido Ainu language remains.

-Status of the Japanese languages
+Status of Japanese Languages

-Many of the languages that are still spoken today are in the brink of extinction because only a few people from the older generation still speak them.
+Many of the languages that are still spoken today are on the brink of extinction because only a few people from the older generation still speak them.
 For example, Ryukyuan, which has many speakers, closely resembles Nihongo.
 However, its use has declined in recent years because the younger generation prefers to speak Nihongo.
 According to UNESCO, Ryukyuan is already endangered.

 Hokkaido Ainu is also heading for extinction as there are only 10 fluent speakers left, with most of them in their 80s.
 Scholars estimate that it will disappear within 10 years if nothing is done to preserve it.